atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 <img src="/img/diagrams/arch-layout.png" />

 The Atek Architecture is comprised of a "host environment" and multiple userland programs which provide services.
-The host environment in Atek is currently written in NodeJS, while the user programs are currently Deno or Node scripts.<sup>†</sup>
+The host environment in Atek is currently written in NodeJS, as are the user programs.<sup>†</sup>

 The host environment executes user programs (service orchestration), routes messages, hosts a Web UI, and manages configuration.
 It depends on a core set of user programs, most importantly the [Hypercore Protocol](https://hypercore-protocol.org) daemon and the Atek Database (ADB) service where program and user configuration is stored.
 The core services and Web UI may be reconfigured, creating the possibility of alternative/custom distributions of Atek.